NEW ZEALAND

 Despite having been born with a club foot, Paraire excelled in sport, representing Hawke's Bay in tennis, cricket and hockey, and for more than 10 years was the undefeated champion at the NZ Maori golf tournament.
 Appointed All Black coach in 1904.

 He married twice.
 His first marriage had ended by 1912.
 The following year he married Kuini Ripeka Raerena (Ryland) aged 19.
-Paraire courted her by singing an early version of Pōkarekare Ana to her and her Ngati Porou elders.
+Paraire courted her by sending a letter with sentiments similar to those of Pōkarekare Ana to her and her Ngati Porou elders.
 They had four sons and four daughters, as well as an adopted son from Tomoana's first marriage.

 During WWI helped raise funds for the Maori Soldiers' Fund by organising a song and dance group (Te Poi o Heretaunga) which performed at Wellington, Trentham and Auckland, including his compositions Hoea Ra Te Waka Nei, and E Pari Ra (1918 - the famous tangi for soldiers lost in battle).
 His songs reflected the modern European 'action song' style, moving away from the ancient chant rhythm of waiata and patere.
 Among his compositions are Te Ope Tuatahi, Poi Waka and Tahi Nei Taru Kino.